 Managed service models

-As you research cloud migration, there's a good chance you'll come across the terms IaaS, PaaS, and SaaS.
+As you research cloud migration, there’s a good chance that you’ll come across the terms IaaS, PaaS and SaaS.
 These terms refer to different levels of managed services that are available through many tech and cloud providers.

 IaaS (infrastructure as a service) allows you to quickly scale up and down as demand changes, letting you pay only for what you use.
-It helps you avoid the expense and complexity of buying and managing your own physical servers and other datacenter infrastructure.
+It helps you avoid the expense and complexity of buying and managing your own physical servers and other data centre infrastructure.